rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

   - plugins
 ---

-# Example Config
+# Example configuration

 ## :material-message-outline: Introduction

 Version 2.0 of NvChad introduces the ability to create a ==custom== folder during the installation phase.
-Its creation is the starting point for customizing the editor by modifying the files contained within it.
+Its creation is the starting point for customizing the editor by modifying its files.
 Installed at bootstrap it allows for an editor with the basic features of an IDE at first startup but can also be included after the installation of NvChad.

 The most important aspect of its installation is the creation of the basic structures for the inclusion of some advanced features such as language servers, linters and formatters.
 These structures allow the necessary functionality to be integrated with little modification.